 Keep a stack of paper bags for rainy days and make paper bag puppets with stickers and marker pens to decorate.

 You will be amazed at how easy it is to make a funny face on a paper bag and then use the flap or fold at the front of the packet for a mouthpiece.

 Let your paper bag puppet talk and sing funny songs.
 Paper bag puppets will encourage all the benefits of puppets including creativity and craft.

-Here are step-by-step instructions to make 4 simple types of puppets.
+Here are step-by-step instructions to make four simple types of puppets.